Crowns Price Up 16.6% Over Last Week (CWS)

 According to CryptoCompare, “Crowns is a token designed to reward all key stakeholders of the gaming ecosystem.
 It will be introduced via BLOCKLORDS, as a way to reward all players who prove themselves worthy.
 This token will be the way for most players to experience the power of DeFi gaming in a fun, user-friendly way. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as Crowns directly using U.S. dollars.
-Investors seeking to trade Crowns should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+It is usually not possible to purchase alternative cryptocurrencies such as Crowns directly using US dollars.
+Investors seeking to trade Crowns should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Crowns using one of the aforementioned exchanges.

 Receive News & Updates for Crowns Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Crowns and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.